Gaurav232003/Plexus-Pet-Paradise/plexus/README.md

 pet owners and users of the app, chats can happen individually or in groups.

+## THE PROBLEMS WE AIM TO SOLVE

+### LACK OF AWARENESS
+Pet owners, such as the ones in our country India, tend to not be aware of services that exist for pets.

+### INCONVENIENCE OF TRACK OF RECORDS
+When it comes to maintaining hard copies of the medical history of pets, information may be a pain to hold on to.

+### INABILITY TO ACCESS SERVICES
+It is usually not easy to identify and locate good centers offering services for pets right away.

-# FUTURE GOALS
+## FUTURE GOALS
 Daily To-do check list including daily reminders, alarms and notes, also options to book appointments for your pet directly from the app.
 Scan the breed option to scan your